Smart Tax Moves: Year-Round Strategies That Save You Money

 - Charitable contributions

-- Credits often provide more value than deductions, so it’s worth reviewing which ones you qualify for.
+Credits often deliver more value than deductions, so it's worth taking a close look at which ones apply to your situation.

 Check Your Withholdings

 - Too little tax withheld?
-This could lead to an unexpected tax bill—or even penalties—when April 15 rolls around.
+This could mean an unexpected tax bill or even penalties when April 15 arrives.

 When Itemizing Deductions Pays Off

 The standard deduction works well for most taxpayers, but if your qualifying expenses are high enough, itemizing could save you even more.
-By tracking specific costs like charitable contributions, medical expenses, and mortgage interest, you can unlock greater tax savings.
+By tracking specific costs like charitable contributions, medical expenses, and mortgage interest, you could keep significantly more of what you earn.

 The following four strategies are for those ready to move beyond the standard deduction and make every eligible expense count.